sourcegraph/cody/vscode/walkthroughs/explain.md

     />
 </video>

 Cody can explain code in an easy-to-understand manner.
-Highlight any code block and execute the `Explain Code` command from your right-click menu, and Cody will explain it to you in conversational language.
+Highlight any code block and execute the `Explain Code` command from the commands panel, and Cody will explain it to you in conversational language.

-You can also execute a command from the [Cody: Commands Menu](command:cody.action.commands.menu).
-Test.
+You can also execute a command from the [Cody: Commands Menu](command:cody.action.commands.menu), or by highlighting a selection of code and using the right-click menu or typing `/` in a new chat.